The Little Moments

 You'd spent your 20s re-stumping houses, lifting fridges upstairs for weeks on end, and laying tin roofing on 35-degree days, yet somehow, this was worse.

-Your savings were dwindling into the ether, your dreams seemed to be going to the dogs, and you had no idea where to go next, but when Dani entered the living room, you couldn't stop laughing, so much so that you both had aching cheeks for days.
+Your savings were dwindling into the ether, your dreams seemed to be going to the dogs, and you'd no idea where to go next, but when Dani entered the living room, you couldn't stop laughing, so much so that you both had aching cheeks for days.

 A scene that, even years later, would still produce uncontrollable laughter.

-So you filled two plastic cups with whiskey and wandered the quaint Christmas streets, returning to write half-baked drunken ballads together all night, a reminder that true friendship is the great balm of life.
+So you filled two plastic cups with whiskey and wandered the quaint Christmas streets, returning to write half-baked drunken ballads together all night, a reminder that true friendship's the great balm of life.

 A week later, you threw the I-Ching one afternoon in Hamburg while listening to an Australian couple fighting at the next table, the sound of the coins repeatedly hitting your plate drawing stares all around you.